ERNEST CHARLES CODDINGTON

 Nottingham Road, Leys (Lees) Barn, Radcliffe on Trent

-His home address is Radcliffe in 1918.
-He later gave his address as 28 Church Street, Whatton in the Vale, Notts. in February 1924 when he applied for his medals.
+His home address was Radcliffe in 1918.
+He later gave his address as 28 Church Street, Whatton in the Vale, Notts. in January 1924 when he applied for his medals.

 From the 1939 Register